gfs/YamlPathForYamlDotNet/README.md

 [Collectors](https://github.com/wwkimball/yamlpath/wiki/Segment:-Collectors)

 ## Origins
-Originally implemented this as a 2022 Microsoft Hackathon Project to add YamlPath support to [Application Inspector](https://github.com/microsoft/ApplicationInspector/) queries.
+Originally a 2022 Microsoft Hackathon Project to add YamlPath support to [Application Inspector](https://github.com/microsoft/ApplicationInspector/) queries.
 PR with [Original Implementation](https://github.com/microsoft/ApplicationInspector/pull/509).

 This repository extends and improves that implementation and publishes it as a consumable NuGet package.
 This repository and its NuGet packages are not supported or maintained by Microsoft Corporation.